• They’re shockingly expensive,

 Are there exceptions?
 Of course.

-If you’re marketing to the elderly and/or poor (credit furniture, payday loans, monthly-pay car insurance, bankruptcy counseling …) YP might be cost-effective.
+If you’re marketing to the elderly and/or poor (credit furniture, payday loans, monthly-pay car insurance, bankruptcy counseling …) Yellow Pages ads may be cost-effective.

 Your best media strategy?